datastaxdevs/workshop-cassandra-driver-nodejs-portugues/README.md

 code snippets that achieve the following:

 - create a new `metals` table - CQL check with `DESCRIBE TABLES`
-- insert a row in it with a "questionable" statement - CQL check with `SELECT * FROM METALS;`
+- insert a row in it with a "questionable" statement - CQL check with `SELECT * FROM metals;`
-- insert another row with a more gracious syntax
+- insert another row with a more gracious syntax (parameter list and type hints)
 - insert another row with a prepared statement, with array- and object-based parameters
 - insert a row with an idiomatic promise-based construct
 - insert a row with an idiomatic callback-based construct